designsecurity/progpilot/docs/SPECIFY_ANALYSIS.md

 ### prevent property
 #### sanitizers
 The value of *prevent* property should match an *attack* defined in the sinks file.
-*Prevent* properties could be assigned to the main object or to the value object or the both :
+*Prevent* properties could be assigned to the main object or to the value object or the both:
 ```javascript
 {"name": "htmlentities", "language": "php", "prevent": ["xss"], "parameters":
     [